albrow/blog-old/source/_posts/2012-12-26-how-i-made-my-blog-faster.markdown

 Conclusions
 -----------

+{% img /images/posts/all-benchmarks-chart.jpg %}

-If you combine the load time decreases from each of the three benchmark tools, you'll find that the changes I made **increased my blog performance by around 230%**.
+If you combine the load time averages from each of the three benchmark tools, you'll find that the changes I made **increased my blog performance by around 230%**.
 It is now 2.3x faster, and it shows.
 Depending on your internet speed, you might not even notice any lag as you switch between pages.
 I'm really